 JWST ETC Target Acquisition

-The JWST Exposure Time Calculator (ETC) offers target acquisition (TA) modes for all the JWST instruments, which allows users to estimate the exposure time required to obtain the required signal-to-noise for the TA source.
+The JWST Exposure Time Calculator (ETC) offers target acquisition (TA) modes for all of the JWST instruments, which allows users to estimate the exposure time required to obtain the required signal-to-noise ratio for the TA source.

 List of articles